redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-pod-host-network
 Description|Verifies that the spec.HostNetwork parameter is not set (not present) Result Type|normative
-Suggested Remediation|Set the spec.HostNetwork parameter to false in the pod configuration Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.3.6
+Suggested Remediation|Set the spec.HostNetwork parameter to false in the pod configuration.
+CNF should avoid accessing host resources - spec.HostNetwork should be false.
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.3.6
 Exception Process|There is no documented exception process for this.
 Tags|common,access-control